AndresRicoM/axol/README.md

 <h2><a href="https://github.com/AndresRicoM/axol/tree/main/sensors/bucket_sensor">Bucket Sensor</a></h2>
 <img src="images/bucket_sensor.jpeg">

 The bucket sensor uses a simple tilt switch.
 The switch is closed whenever a bucket is flipped.
-Everytime that the switch is activated, the sensor sends a notice to the Homehub and the Homehub timestamps the information before sending it to the database.
+Everytime that the switch is activated, the sensor sends a notice to the HomeHub and the HomeHub timestamps the information before sending it to the database.

 <h2><a href="https://github.com/AndresRicoM/axol/tree/main/sensors/water_quality_sensor">Quality Sensor</a></h2>
 <img src="images/quality_sensor.jpeg">